prpole/dissertation/chapter1/main.md

 [^ln-ward-gilman-scholarship]: See especially [@davis_his_2003] and [@allen_overthrow_2004].
 [Should probably include more; see Allen for more sources on this]

+[^ln-worster-natures-economy]: I borrow this phrase from Donald Worster's book of the same name.

 <!-- Necessary to return to good Anthropocene to drive home the relevance of
 this context?-->